mattulbrich/llreve-bench/README.md

 # LLREVE Examples

+- Files with extension `.smt2` are in SMT-LIB format.
+  - Files with extension `.smt2` (directory `quant`) that operate on heaps use universally quantified predicates
+  - Files with extension `.array.smt2` (directory `arrays`) that operate on heaps use arrays as predicate arguments.
-Files with extension `.smt2` are in SMT-LIB format.
-Files with extension `.muz` are in Z3 rules format.
+- Files with extension `.muz` are in Z3 rules format (they take arrays as predicate arguments)

 ## Contributing email
 To: arie.gurfinkel
 From: Mattias Ulbrich

 Hi Arie,